neverfap-deluxe/nfd-api/themes/deluxe_theme/static/md/email_seven_day_kickstarter/sdk-day-0.md

 These concepts, although simple at their core, will form the basis of your porn addiction recovery.

 If you haven't yet been to the homepage, I highly recommend checking it out.
-It has a great introduction into porn addiction, how recovery works, as well as
+It has a great introduction into how porn addiction recovery works.

 {{< nfd_button "https://neverfapdeluxe.com/" "NeverFap Deluxe Homepage" >}}